giltene/ZingGCReporter/README.md

 ZingGCReporter
 ===========

-ZingGCReporter collects and reports GC activity stats when running on a ZingJ JVM.
-It uses the Zing Java Memory Management MXBeans to collect relevant information and summerize it in periodic reports.
+ZingGCReporter is a simple java agent that collects and reports GC activity stats when running on a ZingJ JVM.
+It uses the Zing Java Memory Management MXBeans to collect relevant information and summerize it in periodic reports that are meant to easily fit into time-series and other/similar stats logging and monitoring operational workflows.

 Options: